butttcoin/TradingCompetitionAirdrop/readme.md

 ANY OTHER FORMAT WILL NOT BE ACCEPTED!
 (However, you may put the twitter address first and then the ETH address).

 If you have any questions, do not use 0xBUTT email address.
 Use info@0xbutt.com instead.

+### When will airdrop be distributed ?
+This is not a candy, and it costs actual money.
+Airdrops will stard distributing after the competition winners are announced and their physical rewards distributed.

+# PLEASE NOTE:
+The original function of this competition will not be changed under any circumstances.
+We may only beautify it and add more information should we feel it is a necessary thing to do.